philpagel/debian-headless/README.md

 # Debian headless/remote installation

+Installing Debian is easy enough – but what if you have no physical access to the target machine?
+Stock images require at least a few keyboard interactions before you can continue the installation, remotely.

+This little tool will remaster a stock Debian image for 100% remote installation via ssh or serial console.

+## In a nutshell

+    # Edit the configuration variables
+    make config

+    # Get a netinst image
+    make download

+    # Create and adapt preseed.cfg
+    cp minimal-preseed.cfg preseed.cfg

+    vim preseed.cfg

+    # Build image
+    make image

+    # Write image to usb stick
+    make usb

+## Motivation

 I wanted to install Debian on a server remotely – i.e. without any keyboard access or the chance to peek at a temporarily connected screen.
 I found plenty of information on the net but none of the tutorials really worked for me.
 Some